chriswayg/toolbox/README.md

 toolbox
 ```

-#### On RancherOS: use as toolbox and run:
+#### On RancherOS:

+Initialize the toolbox:
 ```
 docker run -it --name toolbox -v /:/media/root --ipc=host --net=host --pid=host chriswayg/toolbox

-docker start -ia toolbox
 ```

+Run a command: `docker exec toolbox dig`
+Enter the toolbox: docker start -ia toolbox

 Inside of the toolbox, the machine's filesystem is mounted to /media/root